HyperJeanJean/TPW-TPI-Fixes/README.md

  - Install the patch 2.0 (you can find it in the TPW folder)

- - Copy the TP.exe file from the "TPW" folder into your installation folder
+ - Copy the TP.exe file and the "data" folder from the "TPW" folder into your installation folder

  - Copy the files from the "Common" folder into your installation folder